sutantyo/comp225_2016/README.md

 p.s.
 I used the word 'invariant' in the 9am class while attempting to illustrate the final point.
 I think that's a bad word to use since you are used to loop invariants (which has a precise meaning).
 Please don't use this word.

+## Week 7 (Sorting)

+* Insertion sort, selection sort, merge sort, bucket/radix sort, and even quick sort is all natural to you, even though it maybe be strange at start.
+It should be easy to remember how these algorithm work.
+Shell sort is the only one which is unnatural.
+* Every time you are asked to provide a numerical answer, BACK IT UP.
+Give the formula behind your answer, or give a reason why.
+This way, even if your answer is wrong, you will still get partial mark if your reasoning is correct.
+* For Q1(d) part i), we worked out the explicit formula for the number of comparisons in shell sort, because it's a 5-sort followed by a 1-sort.
+If there was a 3-sort in the middle, we lose the structure of the array.
+* Q2 -> How you store your data depends on how you're going to use your data!
+* Q3 -> For part (c), there is a binary-search-like algorithm.
+Give it a try.
+It is a divide-and-conquer strategy.
+* Q4 -> Sorting is great, but don't blindly sort everything!
+Sometimes it doesn't make any difference whether you sort the data first or not.
+Sometimes it makes a huge difference.
+Read each case again and convince yourself whether or not you would sort.
+* Complexity analysis: just because something is O(n), doesn't mean it is always better than an O(n^2) algorithm.
+Imagine if you have an algorithm which requires 5000n operations, vs an algorithm that requires 3n^2 operations.
+If your n is very big, then sure the O(n) algorithm is better, but in many real life application, sometimes it's just faster to use the slower algorithm because you are working with small n, or maybe it cost a lot to set up the fast algorithm to be worth it for small values.
+One good example here is algorithms involving precomputations (didn't talk about this in class, will try to do so next week).
+* DO THE QUICKSORT QUESTION.
+TRACE THE ALGORITHM.
+IT WILL BE IN THE EXAM! (or at least something similar to it will be).
+* Q7 and Q8 are different variations of quicksort: same concept, different application.
+Look at DutchFlag.java in src/week7, and complete it for Q8.
+You only need to add 3 lines.